-Viemed's patients are served by licensed RTs in each of the 47 states where it provides its services.
-Each of these RTs is a member of the American Association for Respiratory Care ("AARC").
+Viemed's patients are served by RTs who are each licensed members of the American Association for Respiratory Care ("AARC").
 The RT licensure and AARC membership ensure that Viemed is able to provide patients with in-home respiratory care services, equipment setup, training, and on-call services with state-of-the-art clinical protocols.
-Additionally, Viemed's Chief Medical Officer, Dr. William Frazier, is a board certified pulmonary disease specialist.
+Additionally, Viemed's Chief Medical Officer, Dr. William Frazier, is a board certified pulmonary disease specialist and oversees clinical protocols.

 Viemed sources hardware from vendors and pairs them with industry leading respiratory therapy.
 The emerging nature of the market presents risks that vendors may not be able to provide equipment to satisfy demand.
 Viemed has historically funded patient related capital expenditures through cash generated from operations or financing through an affiliate of its primary vendors.
-Additionally, Viemed patient related capital expenditures can be financed through an existing line of credit of up to \$10.0 million pursuant to a loan agreement with an expiration date of May 1, 2023.
-Amounts borrowed under the loan agreement will bear interest at a rate based on the WSJ prime rate plus a margin of 0.50%, with a 3.50% interest rate floor and will be secured by substantially all of Viemed's assets.
-While Viemed currently has no immediate plans to draw on this facility, the line of credit allows flexibility in funding future operations.
+Additionally, Viemed patient related capital expenditures can be financed through its existing commercial credit facilities comprised of a revolving credit facility of up to \$30.0 million, a delayed draw term loan facility of up to \$30 million, and an accordion feature allowing the Company to increase the size of such facilities by up to an additional \$30 million, subject to certain conditions, for a total borrowing capacity of up to \$90 million.
+While Viemed currently has no immediate plans to draw on these facilities, the credit facilities allow flexibility in funding future operations.